On this page:

-At any meeting, you may bring someone to help you with your concerns.
-If you plan to have someone represent you in your hearing, you must submit a Designation of Applicant or Consumer Representative form with the hearings coordinator.
-You can get that form from the hearings coordinator.
+During this process, you may bring someone to help you with your concerns.
+If you want to have someone come with you to the hearing, you must turn in a Designation of Applicant or Consumer Representative form.
+This is filled out and given to the hearings coordinator.

 These are the steps for a due process hearing: